 New owners tend to be VERY eager to try out their Klic-N-Kut.
 It's also important to test your cutter to ensure that data is being sent properly from your computer to the cutter.
 The following steps will allow you to do some testing with the pen tool.
 But note that the following steps are for DRAWING, not cutting.
-Before inserting the blade tool into the Klic-N-Kut, please read the following Sections 1.4 Keypad Panel, 1.5 Blades, 1.6 Mat, and 4.3 Cutting Procedure.
+Before inserting the blade tool into the Klic-N-Kut, please read the following Sections: 1.4 Keypad Panel, 1.5 Blades, 1.6 Mat, and 4.3 Cutting Procedure.

-- (1) Firmly adhere an 8.5" x 11" sheet of paper to the mat.
-Note the mat has lines indicating suggested locations for several sizes and orientations of the paper.
-Use the 8.5" x 11" Portrait guideline.
-While the paper can be placed anywhere on the mat, the guidelines indicate a location whereby the rollers will travel over the paper.
-This prevents adhesive from the mat sticking to the rollers. - (2) If your mat has NO adhesive, then use masking tape or blue painter's tape to firmly attach the paper to the mat surface.
+- Firmly adhere an 8.5" x 11" sheet of paper to the mat.
+If your mat has NO adhesive, then use tape to firmly (1) attach the paper to the mat surface.
 Note: do NOT use this method when you begin using the blade.
-You must spray your mat with adhesive so that when images are cut, they will remain attached to the mat. - (3) Raise the levers in back and slide the mat into the cutter, aligning the mat along the right side of the cutter.
+You must spray your mat with adhesive so that when images are cut, they will remain attached to the mat. - While the paper can be placed anywhere on the mat, it is recommended that the paper be placed so that (2) the wheels will pass over the edges of the paper.
+This prevents adhesive from the mat sticking to the rollers. - (3) Raise the levers in back and slide the mat into the cutter, aligning the mat along the right side of the cutter.
 Make sure the wheels are aligned with the white rectangles on the cutter.
 (Refer to the photo below).
-Drop the levers. - (4) Remove the top from the black pen holder.
+Drop the levers.
+With the Maxx, the left-most wheel can be moved to the far left side and left in the up position. - (4) Remove the top from the black pen holder.
 With the spring resting on the top half of the ball point pen, insert into the pen holder and replace the top.
-Make sure the pen in the pen holder will write by scribbling on scrap paper.
+Make sure the pen will write by scribbling on scrap paper.
 Then loosen the screw on the blade holder seat and insert the pen tool.
 Make sure the pen nib is slightly above the cutting surface so that it will not drag across the paper.
-Firmly tighten the screw. - (5) Refer to Section 1.4 Keypad Panel for instructions on the display panel.
-Set the origin by going off-line and then using the + and buttons to move the tool over to the front right corner of the paper (thus, most of the mat and your material are behind the cutter at the start of the cut).
-Click on the Origin button to set the origin.
+Firmly tighten the screw. - Refer to Section 1.4 Keypad Panel for instructions on the display panel.
+Set the origin by going off-line and (5) then using the + and - buttons to move the tool over to the front right corner of the paper (thus, most of the mat and your material are behind the cutter at the start of the cut).
+Press the Origin button to set the origin.
 Press the Online button to return to online mode.
 NOTE: you must reset the origin EVERY time you turn on the cutter.